sonalranjit/sonalranjit/content/projects/rinex-reader.md

 This section describes the analysis of the solution for the data used for a test site.

 ### Test Site ALBH
-The RINEX datasets were provided by the Teaching Assistant, the station used for the positioning solution was designated ALBH.
+The RINEX dataset were provided by the Teaching Assistant, the station used for the positioning solution was designated ALBH.
 The station is location near Victoria, British Columbia.
 ALBH is a continuously tracking GNSS site, it is part of the Western Canada Deformation Array (WCDA) it is also part of the Canadian Active Control System(CACS).
 The published coordinates of the site is given in the Natural Resources Canada's CACS website.
 The ECEF coordinates are published as:

 ```tex